UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

 ## usecols

-Similarly, to how `nrows` specifies how many rows to read in, `usecols` selects which columns to load from the data.
+Similarly to how `nrows` specifies how many rows to read in, `usecols` selects which columns to load from the data.
 Perhaps the only columns relevant to our analysis are the columns `name`, `weight` and `available_canada_america`.
 We can forgo the other columns when reading